LeBarbouze/tunacell/README.md

 The best way to install tunacell is to clone the repo and make a local, editable install using pip:

+    pip install -r requirements.txt
     pip install -e .

+The first line install dependencies whereas the second line install an editable version of the library.

 This way, you will get script tutorials shipped with the library.
 Otherwise the library can be installed remotely from wheels (*i.e.* without cloning the